rafa-rodriguess/Coursera_JHU_Data_Science_R_Programming_Assignment_03/README.md

 of death.
 In those cases ties should be broken by using the hospital name.
 For example, in Texas (“TX”), the hospitals with lowest 30-day mortality rate for heart failure are shown here

+Save your co de for this function to a file named **rankhospital.R**

 ## 03 - Ranking hospitals in all states
 Write a function called rankall that takes two arguments: an outcome name (outcome) and a hospital ranking (num).
 The function reads the outcome-of-care-measures.csv file and returns a 2-column data frame containing the hospital in each state that has the ranking specified in num.
 For example the function call